sumonbis/ML-Fairness/INSTALL.md

   pip install --editable '.[all]'
   ```

+Alternatively, you can install AIF360 by `pip install 'aif360[all]'` and then run the above steps to make the datasets abailable in AIF260 package.
 If the above step fails, please follow the package setup steps from https://github.com/IBM/AIF360.
+Especially, if your environment is missing CVXPY, install it by `conda install -c conda-forge cvxpy` and then install AIF360.

 6. Install other necessary packages needed to run the models.